 The David C. Driskell Fellowship was established in 2010.
 IDSVA awards one David Driskell Fellowship with each incoming cohort.
 Driskell Fellows are students of color who show promise in carrying forward David Driskell's mission to encourage worldwide community and equality through art.
-The Driskell Fellowship provides a $60,000 tuition scholarship for the three-year course of study.
 For more information, visit our scholarship page.

 The above-noted changes to the curriculum, and those in the offing, have come about through the spirit of collaboration—the ongoing generous exchange of ideas shared among IDSVA students, faculty, and administrators.